What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 Step 2: Conduct Comprehensive Keyword Research

-Identify the terms your target audience uses when searching for your products, services, or information.
+Identify the phrases used by your target audience when they search for your products/services/information.

 Process:

-2. Expand keyword list: Use tools to find related terms and questions
+2. Expand keyword list: Use software to uncover other terms and questions related to seed keywords

-4. Evaluate difficulty: Assess competition for each keyword
+4. Estimate keyword difficulty: Gauge the level of competition for each keyword

 Keyword Metrics to Consider:

-• Cost Per Click: What advertisers pay (indicates commercial value)
+• Cost Per Click: Amount that advertisers pay

 • SERP Features: Featured snippets, videos, shopping results, etc.